 Reasons to request texts early

-- The bookstore will be able to bring in used copies from other vendors
+- The USask Bookstore will be able to bring in used copies from other vendors

 - Custom editions and print on demand titles can take months to print